pedroborgesdev/goqrterm/README.md

 ✅ Simple to use
 ✅ Pure Go
 ✅ Terminal-friendly QR code display
+✅ Generate QR code images (`Image`)
+✅ Decode QR codes from images (`Decode`)

 ---

 ## 📝 License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See LICENSE for more information.